Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

         // Get the string size in bytes reader.ReadValueSafe(out stringSize);

-        // If there is nothing, then we are done if (stringSize == 0)
+        // If there isn'thing, then we are done if (stringSize == 0)
         {
             return;